1977 Israeli legislative election

-History
+Background

 The Alignment was re-elected in December 1973, following the Yom Kippur War, but continued in-fighting and investigation into Israel's preparedness led to the resignations of Prime Minister Golda Meir and Minister of Defense, Moshe Dayan the following April.
 This led to a power struggle between former Chief of Staff and Ambassador to the United States Yitzhak Rabin and Transportation Minister Shimon Peres.
 Rabin was elected by the party by a small margin; it was felt that the Labor Party (the major faction of the Alignment) needed a candidate untouched by the disastrous war.
 Rabin formed a new government on 3 June 1974, and presided uneasily over a quarrelsome coalition, with Shimon Peres as Defense Minister; their bitter feud dates from this period.

 During the mid-1970s, American Secretary of State Henry Kissinger sought to progress a peace deal between Israel and the Arab countries.
 The Sinai Interim Agreement was signed on 4 September 1975 following a threatened 'reassessment' of the United States' regional policy and its relations with Israel.
 Rabin notes it was "an innocent-sounding term that heralded one of the worst periods in American–Israeli relations."
 Despite progress on the Egyptian front, settlement activity in the West Bank increased with support from Peres and some National Religious Party members.

 General strikes and protests on 30 March 1976 turned violent.
 Six unarmed demonstrators were killed by the IDF and police.
 At least 100 Arabs were wounded and many others jailed.
 The event is commemorated annually as Land Day.
 Despite Arab MKs being brought into the government as Deputy Ministers for the first time in the early 1970s, support for the traditional Arab political parties such as Progress and Development and the Arab List for Bedouins and Villagers, which were aligned with Mapai and the Alignment, was on the wane, as they were replaced by independent Arab parties, such as the United Arab List formed in 1977 by former members of Alignment-allied parties.

 Inflation had been an issue for the government since the start of the 1970s, and worsened after the oil crisis that followed the Yom Kippur War.
 To try and cope with the issue, Rabin's government had devalued the pound by around 50% during its term in office.